ligato/docs/docs/plugins/db-plugins.md

 ![db][db-image]

-The Broker & Watcher APIs abstract common database operations implemented by different databases (ETCD, Redis, Cassandra).
+The Broker & Watcher APIs abstract common database operations implemented by different databases (etcd, Redis, Cassandra).
 Still, there are major differences between key-value-based & sql-based databases.
 Therefore the Broker & Watcher Go interfaces are defined in each package separately; while the method names for a given operation are the same, the method arguments are different.

-### Key-value datastore
+### Key-value data store

 The `keyval` package defines the client API to access a key-value data store.
 It comprises two sub-APIs: the `Broker` interface supports reading and manipulation of key-value pairs; the `Watcher` API provides functions for monitoring of changes in a data store.
 Both interfaces are available with arguments of type `[]bytes` (raw data) and `proto.Message` (protobuf formatted data).

 The `keyval` package also provides a skeleton for a key-value plugin.
 A particular data store is selected in the `NewSkeleton` constructor using an argument of type `CoreBrokerWatcher`.
 The skeleton handles the plugin's life-cycle and provides unified access to datastore implementing the `KvPlugin` interface.

-## ETCD plugin
+## etcd plugin

-The ETCD plugin provides access to an ETCD key-value data store.
+The etcd plugin provides access to an etcd key-value data store.

 ### Configuration

-- Location of the ETCD configuration file can be defined either by the command line flag `etcd-config` or set via the `ETCD_CONFIG` environment variable.
+- Location of the etcd configuration file can be defined either by the command line flag `etcd-config` or set via the `etcd_CONFIG` environment variable.

 ### Status Check

-- If injected, ETCD plugin will use StatusCheck plugin to periodically issue a minimalistic GET request to check for the status of the connection.
-The ETCD connection state affects the global status of the agent.
-If agent cannot establish connection with ETCD, both the readiness and the liveness probe from the probe plugin will return a negative result (accessible only via REST API in such case).
+- If injected, etcd plugin will use StatusCheck plugin to periodically issue a minimalistic GET request to check for the status of the connection.
+The etcd connection state affects the global status of the agent.
+If agent cannot establish connection with etcd, both the readiness and the liveness probe from the probe plugin will return a negative result (accessible only via REST API in such case).

 ### Compacting

-You can compact ETCD using two ways.
+You can compact etcd using two ways.

 - using API by calling `plugin.Compact()` which will compact the database to the current revision.
-- using config file by setting `auto-compact` option to the duration of period that you want the ETCD to be compacted.
+- using config file by setting `auto-compact` option to the duration of period that you want the etcd to be compacted.

 ### Reconnect resynchronization

-- If connection to the ETCD is interrupted, resync can be automatically called after re-connection.
+- If connection to the etcd is interrupted, resync can be automatically called after re-connection.
 This option is disabled by default and has to be allowed in the `etcd.conf` file.

 Set `resync-after-reconnect` to `true` to enable the feature.